Financial Health is our first and most important Golden Rule.

 Understanding the Financial Health of a company must form the basis of all investment decisions.
 Stock Doctor expertly performs all key ratio calculations enabling you to focus your full attention on making confident and informed portfolio management decisions.

-To meet this criteria a stock must exhibit Strong or Satisfactory Financial Health ratings.
+To meet this criterion, a stock must exhibit Strong or Satisfactory Financial Health ratings.
 A company must be healthy for at least two consecutive periods or more.
 It is not sufficient for a stock to be healthy for solely one period.

 Two model system